status-im/nim-faststreams/README.md

   For writing to an arbitrary existing buffer. <br />
   You are responsible for ensuring that the backing buffer won't be invalidated while the stream is being used.

+* `pipeOutput` (async)

+  For arbitrary conmmunication between a produced and a consumer.

 * `chronosOutput` (async)